lukas-stop/this-or-that-emotion-finder/README.md

-# this or that emotions
+# This or That Emotions Finder
- an app that helps you narrow down what you're feeling
+ An app that helps you narrow down what you're feeling!
+This is based on the concept of an emotion wheel created by Robert Plutchik.

 ***LAST ACCESSIBILITY TESTING WAS BEEN DONE ON 11/20/23***